Detecting When an Agent Is Stuck and Should Hand Off

 Signals to detect

-Iteration count high, progress low.
-The agent has run 8 steps and is no closer to a hypothesis.
-Hand off.
+- High iteration, low progress.
+The agent has run eight steps and is no closer to a hypothesis.
+Continuing is unlikely to help; hand off.

 How to detect cheaply

-Pattern matching on agent state: if the same hypothesis is being investigated for the third time without resolution, hand off.
+- Pattern matching on agent state.
+If the same hypothesis is being investigated for the third time without resolution, hand off automatically.

-Self-report: ask the agent every few steps "are you stuck?"
-The model often knows; let it tell you.
+- Self-report.
+Ask the agent every few steps “are you stuck?”
+The model often knows when it is spinning; let it tell you.

 Hand off destination

-Default destination: the human on-call for the affected service.
-They have the missing context the agent lacks.
+- Human on-call.
+Default destination is the on-call for the affected service.
+They have the tribal context the agent lacks.

-Alternative destination: a specialist agent.
-"This looks like a database problem; hand off to the database-specialist agent."
+- Specialist agent.
+“This looks like a database problem; hand off to the database-specialist agent.”
+Cheaper than humans for in-domain issues.

-Pick the destination based on the failure signal, not based on default routing.
-Wrong destination is worse than direct escalation.
+- Signal-driven routing.
+Pick the destination based on the failure signal, not the default route.
+The wrong destination is worse than direct escalation.

 Context to pass on hand-off

-What the agent observed: key data points, anomalies, things that did not add up.
+- What was observed.
+Key data points, anomalies, things that did not add up.
+The raw signal the agent could not interpret.

-What the agent recommends: "my best current hypothesis is X with confidence 0.6; I would investigate Y next if I had the tools."
+- What is recommended.
+“My best current hypothesis is X with confidence 0.6; I would investigate Y next if I had the tools.”

 Eval cases for hand-off behaviour

-Cases that should result in a hand-off.
-Pass if the agent hands off; fail if it continues.
+- Should hand off.
+Cases where the agent should escalate.
+Pass if the agent hands off; fail if it keeps iterating.